superkarn/superkarn.github.io/resume/index.markdown

 2022-05 → Current
 **Software Engineering Manager**
 [Indeed](https://www.indeed.com/)
-- Manage a fully remote team of 10 engineers, working with 4 PMs, and delivering multiple high priority projects simultaneously.
+- Managed a fully remote team of 10 engineers, working with multiple PMs, and delivering multiple high priority projects simultaneously.
-- Lead the team on a project to integrate with Indeed's largest ATS partner (5.4+ million jobs) including inbound (both event based and polling based) and outbound (public API) syncs.
+- Buildt bi-directional candidate data integrations to and from ATS partners, which became the foundation for multiple Indeed features and offerings.
+- Scaled the integrations with 3x increase in traffic in the last 12 months with faster growth expected as more integrations go live.
-- Lead the team on a joint project with multiple orgs on delivering new features in preparation for new subscription model.
+- Led the team on a joint project with multiple orgs on delivering new features in preparation for new subscription model.
-- Support a joint project where all Hosted Jobs features are available to Indexed Jobs, increasing potential revenues by $880M annually.
+- Supported a joint project where all Hosted Jobs features are available to Indexed Jobs, increasing potential revenues by $880M annually.
-- Collaborate with multiple Indeed teams in a joint effort to consolidate duplicate features between Enterprise org and SMB org, leading to labor and infrastructure cost savings.
+- Collaborated with multiple Indeed teams in a joint effort to consolidate duplicate features between Enterprise org and SMB org, leading to labor and infrastructure cost savings.

 2022-03 → 2022-05